 Now that you know how valuable it is to begin investing early and how to free up some funds, it’s time to start putting your money to work.
 What do you do if you don’t know how to choose individual stocks and are unsure of where to start?
 Here are a few types of investments to consider.

 In an effort to get in on compound gains quickly, if you don’t know much about the market, start by putting money into a robo-advisor.
-Companies like Betterment and Acorns offer full-service investment accounts that are simple to use.
+Companies like Betterment, Acorns, and Stash offer full-service investment accounts that are simple to use.
 All you need to do is deposit funds and let the robo-advisor do the work of picking investments for you based on your financial goals.

 Taking advantage of these types of services gives you the ability to start building returns immediately instead of waiting until you learn more about investing in general and building out your own portfolio.